Let Network Decide What to Learn: Symbolic Music Understanding Model Based on Large-scale Adversarial Pre-training: Abstract

 \section{Abstract}

-As an important part of Music Information Retrieval (MIR), Symbolic Music Understanding (SMU) has gained substantial attention, as it can assist musicians and amateurs in learning and creating music.
-Recently, pre-trained language models have been widely adopted in SMU because the symbolic music shares a huge similarity with natural language, and the pre-trained manner also helps make full use of limited music data.
-However, the issue of bias, such as sexism, ageism, and racism, has been observed in pre-trained language models, which is attributed to the imbalanced distribution of training data.
-It also has a significant influence on the performance of downstream tasks, which also happens in SMU.
-To address this challenge, we propose Adversarial-MidiBERT, a symbolic music understanding model based on Bidirectional Encoder Representations from Transformers (BERT).
-We introduce an unbiased pre-training method based on adversarial learning to minimize the participation of tokens that lead to biases during training.
-Furthermore, we propose a mask fine-tuning method to narrow the data gap between pre-training and fine-tuning, which can help the model converge faster and perform better.
-We evaluate our method on four music understanding tasks, and our approach demonstrates excellent performance in all of them.
-The code for our model is publicly available at https://github.com/RS2002/Adversarial-MidiBERT.
+As a crucial aspect of Music Information Retrieval (MIR), Symbolic Music Understanding (SMU) has garnered significant attention for its potential to assist both musicians and enthusiasts in learning and creating music.
+Recently, pre-trained language models have been widely adopted in SMU due to the substantial similarities between symbolic music and natural language, as well as the ability of these models to leverage limited music data effectively.
+However, some studies have shown the common pre-trained methods like Mask Language Model (MLM) may introduce bias issues like racism discrimination in Natural Language Process (NLP) and affects the performance of downstream tasks, which also happens in SMU.
+This bias often arises when masked tokens cannot be inferred from their context, forcing the model to overfit the training set instead of generalizing.
+To address this challenge, we propose Adversarial-MidiBERT for SMU, which adaptively determines what to mask during MLM via a masker network, rather than employing random masking.
+By avoiding the masking of tokens that are difficult to infer from context, our model is better equipped to capture contextual structures and relationships, rather than merely conforming to the training data distribution.
+We evaluate our method across four SMU tasks, and our approach demonstrates excellent performance in all cases.
+The code for our model is publicly available at \href{https://github.com/RS2002/Adversarial-MidiBERT}{https://github.com/RS2002/Adversarial-MidiBERT}.